hiveot/hub.capnp/README.md

 # WoST Hub

 The WoST Hub is the reference implementation of the Hub for the Web of Secure Things.
 It acts as an intermediary between IoT devices 'Things' and consumers.
 Consumers interact with Things through Hub services without connecting directly to the Thing device.
-The Hub aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".
+The Hub aims to be compatible with the WoT open standard but is constrained to the WoST security mandate of "Things Do Not Run Servers".

 ## Project Status

 Status: The status of this plugin is Alpha.
 It is functional but breaking changes can be expected.

-Each plugin needs to be build and installed separately, until binaries are available in the release package.

 ## Audience